CharlyReux/evolvable-by-design-tutorial/README.md

           })//gets the operation of the delete
           .getOrThrow(
               () =>
-                  new Error('The REST API operation to delete a todo is not available') )
+                  new Error('The REST API operation to delete a user is not available') )

       const response = await deleteOperation.invoke()//invoke the delete operation, without having to specify the id